 The NICU is best suited for self-motivated and outgoing volunteers.
 The nurses and staff will not always seek out your help.
 You may have to ask and offer your assistance.

 All prospective NICU volunteers are will attend large group orientation, where they will receive general University of Iowa Hospitals & Clinics information.
 Clerks and developmental care will also attend separate small group orientations, where they will receive training and information about the unit and receive a tour of the area.

 New developmental care volunteers will spend time with an experienced volunteer mentor before they volunteer on their own.
 This is an important step for becoming comfortable with the procedures and handling the infants.

-The dress code for this unit is a Volunteer Services polo, khaki pants, and closed-toe shoes.
+The dress code for this unit is a Volunteer Services polo, khaki or black pants, and closed-toe shoes.
 Shirts are available for purchase at Wild Rose Gifts (Main Entrance Lobby) Monday through Friday, 7 a.m. to 8 p.m. and Saturday and Sunday, 10 a.m. to 6 p.m.
 Volunteers must follow the professional appearance policy, which includes wearing the volunteer badge at all times.